graphite-project/graphite-web/docs/tools.rst

 `pipe-to-graphite`_
   A small shell script that makes it easy to report the output of any other cli program to Graphite.

+`Polymur`_
+  A fast relay and HTTPS forwarder toolset written in Go.

 `statsd`_
   A simple daemon for easy stats aggregation, developed by the folks at Etsy.
 A list of forks and alternative implementations can be found at <http://joemiller.me/2011/09/21/list-of-statsd-server-implementations/>